DSiekmeier/booktrack-cli/README.md

 # Delete a book from the given library by title
 ./booktrack-cli -l ~/my_lib.json delete --by-title "Effective Modern C++"

+# Delete a book from the given library by the book id
+./booktrack-cli -l ~/my_lib.json delete --by-id 2
 ```

 You can see a full list of commandline options below.